Dog Training and Dog Care advice from UK Professionals

 Physical Description: Overall, a small, well balanced, lively little dog.
 The skull is long and rounded and the cheeks are flat.
 The muzzle is of medium length and the nose is black.
 The ears are dropped, fluffy, and lie close to the head.
 The neck is arched going down to a square shaped, compact body.
 The forelegs are perpendicular and the hind legs are broad and muscular.
 The tail is level with the topline of the body and is carried gracefully curled over the back.
 The coat is made up of loose, corkscrew curls of up to 10cm in length.
 These dogs are predominantly white and sometimes have cream or apricot markings.

-Early training is necessary to teach the dog the rules.
 The Bichon has an excellent memory so any verbal commands need to be consistent.
-Show this dog affection without spoiling him and he will soon learn to respect his human family.
+Show this dog affection without spoiling him and he will soon learn to respect his human family and offer buckets of doggie love in return.

-Although the Bichon is good with children, toddlers should be taught not to annoy the dog by pulling at its coat, though that should go without saying!
+Although the Bichon Frise is usually an excellent dog with children, toddlers should be taught not to annoy the dog by pulling at its coat, though that should go without saying with all dogs, the Bichon Frise can be particularly sensitive to this due to its curly coat which is easy to snag little fingers in!

 K9 Shop...
 View Cart